fda99940-alt/Battlegamev2/README.md

 9. **Localization-ready**: Every UI string routes through the `TRANSLATIONS` map; the dropdown shows flag + name, and selecting a new locale rewrites hero text, labels, hints, and status messages (including playful dialects like Klingon, Pirate, LOLcat, and Braille).
 10. **Hero personas**: Multilingual hero text changes tone per locale, covering canonical translations plus fantasy/dialect voices (Yoda, Elvish, Melodia, Angry mode, etc.).
 11. **Commentary avatar**: An above-board avatar narrates each move, keeps a rolling five-line conversation history, lets you choose between the polite guide, the evil heckler, the anime-inspired “cute” bunny, or the teasing anime girl, and tapping the portrait briefly reveals the dropdown so you can change voices without adding extra chrome.
+12. **Avatar bios**:
+    - **Friendly (🤖)**: Steady, encouraging narration that celebrates every safe reveal and flags each learnable pattern with calm optimism.
+    - **Evil (😈)**: Taunting, dramatic commentary that enjoys every misstep and reminds you the mines are always hungry—good for players who enjoy contrarian banter.
+    - **Cute (🐰)**: Sugary anime-style cheers, encouragement, and sparkle-filled whispers that treat every special as a confetti moment.
+    - **Teasing (😜)**: Flirty, teasing remarks that pull no punches about the board’s drama and add extra flavor to any hot streak or failure.
+    - **Megumin (🧙‍♀️)**: Explosion-obsessed spellcaster who narrates in bombastic, cosplay-ready bursts and treats every special tile as a stage for “Explosion!”
+    - **Friren (🧝‍♀️)**: Calm, wandering mage with meditative, storybook commentary that steadies the pace and highlights quiet lessons even amid chaos.
 12. **Win/loss polish**: Winning reveals every mine before declaring victory, matching the loss behavior so the board state is obvious either way.

 ## Future improvements